Identify Postal Codes and Zip Codes with Open API

 3. API Credential

-You may check out the full API documentation here in the OpenAPIHub.
+You may check out the full API documentation here on the API Portal

 Interface with the API